-9 Signs You Have May Impostor Syndrome & How To Overcome It
+9 Signs You May Have Impostor Syndrome

 One of the most frustrating things you can experience while having a job is self-doubt.
 You try to get over it, but sometimes it just doesn't work.
 For some, this feeling happens every now and then.
 For others, they could be experiencing impostor syndrome.
 If you consider yourself to be a perfectionist, you're probably very familiar with this feeling.
 You may tend to beat yourself up a lot, and you don't consider yourself a great employee.
 But what exactly does this phenomenon mean?

 "The Impostor Syndrome or Phenomenon refers to people who are high-achievers who do not feel successful, believe that their accomplishments are flukes or from luck, and fear that they will eventually found out to be frauds," says psychotherapist and author Karen R. Koenig M.Ed., L.C.S.W., in an interview with Bustle over email.